-This delicious Radicchio Salad is dressed in a creamy lemon-vinaigrette and tossed with buttery calvestrano olives, tasty breadcrumbs and nutty parmesan cheese.
+This delicious Italian Radicchio Salad is dressed in a creamy lemon-vinaigrette and tossed with buttery calvestrano olives, tasty breadcrumbs and nutty parmesan cheese.
 And, a special tip ensures that your radicchio won't be bitter!

 This Shaved Fennel Salad comes together quickly and has such a delicious light lemon vinaigrette and wonderful crunch.
 It's the perfect side salad for rich and hearty dishes like pasta or braised short ribs.

 Many of these butternut squash soup side dish recipes can be made ahead of time and stored in the refrigerator for a few days or even in the freezer.
 Simply check the individual recipes for full storing instructions and details on how to make ahead.

 Did you Make Any of These Butternut Squash Soup Side Dishes?

 Please leave a comment and rating below, if you loved this round up of sides for butternut squash soup.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Preheat oven to 425 degrees and line a rimmed baking sheet with tin foil or parchment paper.
 Place the butternut squash on the pan and drizzle each half with olive oil.
 Rub the oil over the inside of the squash and sprinkle it with salt.